Pinkerton Academy: History

 Pinkerton continued to function as an independent day and boarding school until 1948.
 In 1949, the academy entered into an agreement with the town of Derry that marked a significant turning point in the school's history.
 As a result of the service agreement, Pinkerton educated all high school aged students who lived in Derry.
 The town of Derry paid for the school's services on a per pupil tuition basis.
 Although Pinkerton maintained its private school status, the academy began to function as a comprehensive independent academy.

 In 1962, the town of Derry negotiated a long-term contractual agreement with Pinkerton Academy.
 The contract specified the terms and conditions under which Pinkerton's services were purchased.
 Over the next thirty years, additional communities (Chester, Hampstead, Auburn, Londonderry and Windham) signed service contracts with the academy.
 In response to the increased number of public school students attending Pinkerton, new facilities were built.
 Due to the changing needs and interests of this larger student population, Pinkerton once again developed new courses and fields of study while maintaining its existing college preparatory programs.
 In 1978, the citizens of Londonderry voted to end their tuition agreements with the academy and established Londonderry High School.
 Students from Windham also no longer attend Pinkerton Academy and now attend Windham High School which opened in 2009.

 In recent years several new buildings have been constructed, including two new buildings in 2013–14 funded by a state grant for Career and Technical Education (CTE): CTE Annex and CTE South.
 These two buildings house Architecture, Drafting and Design, Environmental Science, Electrical Engineering, Engineering, Manufacturing, Cosmetology and Animal Science.
 In 2011, the Academy Building opened as the base for the Freshmen Academy model of transitioning 9th graders from middle school to high school, and the Arts and Humanities Center was dedicated in 2002 and is home to the Stockbridge Theater.

 In 2011, the town of Auburn, which previously sent the majority of its students to Manchester Memorial High School, voted to change its high school to Pinkerton, with 1,119 in favor and 190 opposing.
-In 2011 some Auburn students already chose to go to Pinkerton.
+In 2011 some Auburn students had already chosen to go to Pinkerton.

 In 2016 the voters in the town of Candia voted to change their high school from Manchester Central High School to Pinkerton Academy, effective 2018.
 The votes were 1,090 in favor and 113 against.